tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-on startup, hackney creates a default pool of connections which are reused globally in application for requests to the same host but doesn't use this pool - hackney creates and closes connections dynamically by default.
+on startup, hackney creates a default pool of connections which are reused globally in application for requests to the same host but doesn't use this pool - by default hackney creates and closes connections dynamically.

 to use the default pool, add it to `hackney` options: